Erica Burt named First Team All-Conference USA

 Michael Crane joined the Florida Atlantic University women's soccer program as an assistant coach in April 2013.
 He brings a wealth of collegiate coaching experience throughout the country.

-In 2010, Crane was an assistant coach at Clemson University, leading the Tigers' national recruiting and evaluation efforts.
 He is familiar with FAU after serving as an assistant coach at the University of South Alabama of the Sun Belt Conference in 2011.
 That season the Jaguars had a seven-win increase, the program's best record (12-5-3) in 10 years and the highest finish in the previous five conference seasons.
+The year prior, he was an assistant coach at Clemson University, leading the Tigers' national recruiting and evaluation efforts.

 "Michael has been at a number of great institutions and has learned numerous things from his stops along the way," said Baker.
 "He is a highly respected goalkeeper trainer and we look forward to his expertise in that area."

 Additionally, Crane has been the director of the SoccerPlus Goalkeeper School in Hartford, Connecticut, since 2006.
 He provides technical, tactical and physical development of goalkeepers.

 During his playing days, as a goalkeeper, Crane helped lead the University of Indianapolis to two NCAA Division II tournament appearances and tied the school record for most shutouts in a season.
 He then moved onto the University of Akron, which won Mid-American Conference regular season and tournament championships in 2005.
 Crane was also a member of the Elite 8 team at Akron in 2005.

 "I am very excited about the opportunity to join Coach Baker and assist in the next chapter of the Florida Atlantic University women's soccer program," said Crane.
 "The opportunity at FAU for competitive excellence and student-athlete development is tremendous, and I look forward to contributing to both of these areas.
 It is an honor to be joining the FAU athletic department and Coach Baker's staff."